yijun-l/conn_pool/doc/03 - DB Operations.md

 PostgreSQL is a powerful, open-source, **object-relational database management system (ORDBMS)** known for its reliability, advanced feature set, and strong SQL standards compliance.

-t supports a wide range of data types and advanced capabilities such as **multi-version concurrency control (MVCC)**, complex queries, full-text search, and more.
+It supports a wide range of data types and advanced capabilities such as **multi-version concurrency control (MVCC)**, complex queries, full-text search, and more.
 This makes PostgreSQL highly adaptable for applications requiring both flexibility and robust data management.

 ## Using the psql Terminal